Rochester vacation rentals

 A well-developed park system around the city offers more than 85 miles of multi-use trails to explore.
 Near the heart of downtown, the Quarry Hill Nature Center features trails and paved pathways for hikers and bikers.
 The area was underwater during prehistoric times, and you may find fossils and other remnants if you keep your eyes out for them.
 During the wintertime, you can rent snowshoes and cross-country skis at the quarry.

 The best time to stay in a vacation rental in Rochester

 The best time to stay in one of Rochester’s vacation rentals is during early summer, when temperatures are typically pleasant.
 July and August are warm to hot and more humid, but you can cool off by paddling on one of the nearby lakes and rivers.
 In September and October, temperatures cool down, and the nights grow chilly.
 Apple orchards and changing fall foliage are main attractions, as are the pumpkin patches and bonfires.

 Snowfall often begins in October and lasts through April, and Minnesota winters are snowy, icy, and cold.
 The Christmas holiday season kicks off in November with the Festival of Trees, and skating rinks like the outdoor skating rink at Soldiers Field are a popular place to be — next to a fireplace is nice, too.
 January and February temperatures stay below freezing, and the wind chill factor can keep temperatures at zero degrees Fahrenheit.
 But there’s little chance of cabin fever with themed ice bars, ice sculptors, DJs, and bright lights of the SocialICE festival.
 March weather can still have freezing temperatures, but the winter thaw usually begins by April.

-What are the top things to do in Rochester?
+Top things to do in Rochester

 Lanesboro and Amish Country